IBM/netconf-driver/README.md

 	with default-operation as one of ‘merge’, ‘replace’ or ‘none’.

--  Resource properties can pass the default-operation property value as ‘merge’ or ‘replace’ for Create and Update lifecycles.
+-  Resource properties can pass the default-operation property value as ‘merge’ or ‘replace’ for Create and Upgrade lifecycles.
 For Delete lifecycle 'none' is used by default.

 ## Configuration